 - “Leadership is a great trait in professional life” – prove the statement by giving an example from your own professional life.

 Leadership can be learned.
-And the moment you decide to let go of mediocrity and embrace excellence, that day you would show leadership in your work.
+And the moment you decide to let go of mediocrity and embrace excellence, you would show leadership in your work that day.

-Preparing answers are well and good but what you need to do is to make sure that you believe in leadership.
+Preparing answers is well and good, but you need to make sure that you believe in leadership.
 The people who don’t believe in leadership are the ones who think leadership is a born-talent, but it’s not.

 How to guide

 In the previous section, you learned about five types of behavioral job interview questions and how to deal with them.
-This is a general guide for you to apply in any behavioral job interview questions you face in any interviews.
+This is a general guide for you to apply to any behavioral job interview questions you face in any interviews.

 Let’s dive in.

 It’s called STAR.

 - Situation (S): It’s prudence to first understand the situation before speaking.
 Pay close attention to the question of the interviewer and then assess how you can shape your answers to find relevance.
 Always remember that the recruiter is sitting there and asking questions is because s/he wants to fulfill his/her purpose.
 Help him/her fulfill his/her purpose.

-- Task (T): Sometimes the situation is not given; rather interviewers emphasize more on the task at hand.
-While answering for “task” questions, always emphasize on your actions.
+- Task (T): Sometimes, the situation is not given; rather, interviewers emphasize more on the task at hand.
+While answering “task” questions, always emphasize your actions.
 In “situation” questions, the emphasis is on the event.